Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Cluster formation and evolution model

 \section{Cluster formation and evolution model}

-We use a model for the CAMF that is based directly on the model presented in \citet{mwscmass}, which itself is an extension of an earlier model used in \citet{mwscage} to model the cluster age distribution.
+We used a model for the CAMF that is based directly on the model presented in \citet{mwscmass}, which itself is an extension of an earlier model used in \citet{mwscage} to model the cluster age distribution.